sunilkumarvuppala/open-on-app/docs/backend/ARCHITECTURE.md

 # Backend Architecture

-This document describes the architecture and design patterns used in the OpenOn backend.
+This document describes the architecture and design patterns used in the OpenOn backend, matching the Supabase schema.

 ## 🏗️ System Architecture